-Hong Kong leader urges peaceful resolution of campus standoff
+Student protesters hold out as Hong Kong leader urges peaceful resolution

 In Washington, U.S. Secretary of State Mike Pompeo told reporters the United States was “gravely concerned” and said the Hong Kong government bore primary responsibility for ensuring a return to calm.

-Reporting by Donny Kwok, Clare Jim, Greg Torode, Sharon Tam, Jessie Pang, James Pomfret, Nick Macfie and David Lague; Writing by Farah Master; Editing by Paul Tait, Robert Birsel
+Reporting by Twinnie Siu, Donny Kwok, Clare Jim, Greg Torode, Sharon Tam, Jessie Pang, James Pomfret, Adnan Abidi, Nick Macfie and David Lague; Writing by Farah Master; Editing by Paul Tait and Robert Birsel